 Git Webhook Configuration¶

 Argo CD polls Git repositories every three minutes to detect changes to the manifests.
 To eliminate this delay from polling, the API server can be configured to receive webhook events.
-Argo CD supports Git webhook notifications from GitHub, GitLab, Bitbucket, Bitbucket Server and Gogs.
+Argo CD supports Git webhook notifications from GitHub, GitLab, Bitbucket, Bitbucket Server, Azure DevOps and Gogs.
 The following explains how to configure a Git webhook for GitHub, but the same process should be applicable to other providers.

 The webhook handler does not differentiate between branch events and tag events where the branch and tag names are